fjall-rs/fjall/README.md

 ## License

-All source code is MIT-licensed.
+All source code is licensed under MIT OR Apache-2.0.

 ## Footnotes